An action or a set of actions designed to stop something before it actually happens.

 - can be likened to eradicating polio by vaccinating the masses.

 Child abuse is a more complex problem, involving intersecting behavioral, psychological, and cultural factors, and it requires a more complex solution.
 However, the idea is the same: focus the attention and efforts on the causes, not the effects.
+This is the idea of "moving upstream."
+Instead of rescuing people who fall into a river, we seek to build boats or bridges to keep them out of the river in the first place.
+Prevent Child Abuse Arizona has a great video illustrating the concept.

 - refers to strategies designed to decrease risks for specific groups identified as more likely to become victims or more likely to neglect or abuse children.
 This is called "selective intervention" because it targets those most in danger of experiencing or committing abuse or neglect.